xyluo25/utdf2gmns/paper/paper.md

 ---
-title: "utdf2gmns: A Python Package for Automating Synchro UTDF to SUMO Simulation"
+title: "utdf2gmns: A Python Package for Mobility Simulation from UTDF to SUMO"
 tags:
   - Python
   - UTDF